kanaka/mal/README.md

 make stats^js
 ```

-* To report line and bytes stastics for general Lisp code (env, core
+* To report line and bytes statistics for general Lisp code (env, core
   and stepA):
 ```
 make stats-lisp^IMPL